 The Supreme Court’s decision in Cyan may encourage plaintiffs to file more 1933 Act class actions in state court, where they can now be assured such actions will likely remain.
 (In certain limited scenarios, such as where the claims at issue relate to a bankruptcy proceeding, removal may still be available under other federal laws.)
 Following the pro-plaintiff interpretations of SLUSA from federal district courts in California, there was a sharp uptick in 1933 Act class actions filed in California state court in 2015 and 2016, when 15 and 18 cases were filed, respectively.
 Although the number of cases filed in California state court declined in 2017, when, according to Cornerstone Research, only seven California state 1933 Act cases were filed following the Supreme Court’s decision to hear Cyan, the number of 1933 Act state court filings may increase nationwide now.

 To date, some courts have held that state court 1933 Act class actions are not subject to some of the heightened procedural requirements of the PSLRA.
 Perhaps as a result of those procedural protections not applying equally between state and federal court, more than one in three securities class actions filed in federal court were dismissed on defendants’ motions to dismiss, compared to only about one in 20 securities class actions filed in California state court.
 But there may be a silver lining in the Cyan decisions for defendants.
 Justice Kagan noted that the PSLRA contained “substantive protections” for defendants “wherever those suits go forward,” mentioning as one example the “safe harbor” provision for forward-looking statements enacted in the PSLRA.
-Justice Kagan’s observation may lead to efforts by defendants in future cases to argue that certain PSLRA reforms that some state courts previously have held apply only in federal court are in fact “substantive” and apply no matter where 1933 Act claims are filed.If you have questions concerning the Cyan decision discussed in this alert, please contact your Goodwin lawyer or Brian E. Pastuszenski (New York), William M. Jay (Washington, D.C.), or Michael T. Jones (Silicon Valley).
+Justice Kagan’s observation may lead to efforts by defendants in future cases to argue that certain PSLRA reforms that some state courts previously have held apply only in federal court are in fact “substantive” and apply no matter where 1933 Act claims are filed.If you have questions concerning the Cyan decision discussed in this alert, please contact your Goodwin lawyer or Brian E. Pastuszenski (New York), William M. Jay (Washington, D.C.).
 Goodwin is currently defending numerous securities class action and shareholder litigation matters in federal and state courts around the country.